frdel/agent-zero/README.md

 ## Keep in mind
 1. **Agent Zero can be dangerous!**
 With proper instruction, Agent Zero is capable of many things, even potentially dangerous to your computer, data, or accounts.
-Always run Agent Zero in an isolated environment, preferably in a Linux virtual machine with backup.
+Always run Agent Zero in an isolated environment, preferably in the built-in automated Docker solution.

 2. **Agent Zero is not pre-programmed; it is prompt-based.**
 The whole framework contains only a minimal amount of code and does not guide the agent in any way.